emerald-dao/beginner-cadence-course/chapter4/day1/README.md

 2. What is the difference between the `/storage/`, `/public/`, and `/private/` paths?

 3. What does `.save()` do?
 What does `.load()` do?
+What does `.borrow()` do?

 4. Explain why we couldn't save something to our account storage inside of a script.

 5. Explain why I couldn't save something to your account.

 6. Define a contract that returns a resource that has at least 1 field in it.
+Then, write 2 transactions:

-Then, write a transaction that first saves it to account storage, then loads it out of account storage, logs a field inside the resource, and destroys it.
+    1) A transaction that first saves the resource to account storage, then loads it out of account storage, logs a field inside the resource, and destroys it.

+    2) A transaction that first saves the resource to account storage, then borrows a reference to it, and logs a field inside the resource.